ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 permission which allows to create and maintain 'purge rules'.

 ## Default content purge rule
-Nexteuropa Varnish by default provides the default content type purge rule.
+Nexteuropa Varnish provides the default content type purge rule.
-The rule will send request to invalidate the Varnish cache every time after the change of the content publication status (published/unpublished).
+The rule will send a request to invalidate the Varnish cache every time the content publication status changes (published/unpublished).

 The configuration page path: